-FAULT (QUEUE REVIEW)
+FAULT (QUEUE REVIEW) - General User Access (no code entry required)

 If more than one fault has been detected, or if a fault and fire have been detected, then the LED next to this button will flash.
 Press the button to step through all reported faults.
 Once all faults have been reviewed the LED will be constantly illuminated.
 Subsequent faults will be added to the end of the queue and the LED will start to flash again.